Configuring and embedding Frontend Plugins¶

 specify which content will be stored in cache.

 The method expects 4 arguments.
-The first argument is, just like the one used in the registration process, the extension key.
+The first argument is, just like the one used in the registration process, the extension key in UpperCamelCase notation.
 With the second argument, the plugin name, Extbase can assign the configuration to the appropriate plugin.

 The third argument is an array which contains all controller-action combinations